 The sub-fund does not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
 Consideration of sustainability risks are not systematically integrated due to the investment strategy and the nature of the underlying investments.
 Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-fund.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities (Taxonomy Regulation Art.
+7).
+This sub-fund complies with Article 6 of SFDR.
+As such it does not consider principal adverse impacts on sustainability factors due to its investment strategy and the nature of the underlying investments (SFDR Art.
+7(2)).

 This actively managed sub-fund uses the Reference Benchmark Index, a composite of 90% MSCI World EUR-hedged (MXWOHEUR Index) and 10% MSCI Emerging Markets (not hedged) (MSDEEEMN Index), as a reference for portfolio construction, performance comparison and risk management.
 For hedged share classes of the sub-fund, the corresponding hedged Reference Benchmark Index is used, if available.
-Whilst part of the portfolio may be invested in the same instruments and with the same weightings as the Reference Benchmark Index, the Portfolio Manager may use their discretion to invest in companies not included in the Reference

-Benchmark Index in order to take advantage of specific investment opportunities.
+Whilst part of the portfolio may be invested in the same instruments and with the same weightings as the Reference Benchmark Index, the Portfolio Manager may use their discretion to invest in companies not included in the Reference Benchmark Index in order to take advantage of specific investment opportunities.
 Therefore, the performance of the sub-fund may diverge strongly from the Reference Benchmark Index during periods of higher market volatility.